YakaryBovine/Sundren/Obsidian Vault/Worldbuilding/Factions/Stålråd.md

 ### History
 The ancient city-state of **[[Eberhar]]** was settled by travelers from the [[Northern Plateau]], drawn to the rich veins of iron and copper along the foothills of the [[Romsdal Mountains]].
-But Eberhar’s bounty was matched by hardship: the surrounding [[Bongire Taiga]] offered acidic, nutrient-poor podzol soil, and persistent cold that stunted crop growth.
+But Eberhar’s bounty was matched by hardship: the surrounding [[Draumheim]] offered acidic, nutrient-poor podzol soil, and persistent cold that stunted crop growth.

 Denied easy agriculture, the city poured its efforts into metallurgy and mechanical innovation.
 Over time, Eberhar built a production economy of staggering efficiency.
 Mass-produced tools, modular infrastructure, clever logistics, and determined ingenuity allowed the city to thrive where others would have withered.
 Its explorers set out across the north, founding new cities in previously uninhabitable lands.